Unicycle Hockey in Hong Kong

 Where and When

-We meet every Friday from 8.10pm to 10:00pm at the YMCA King’s Park Centenary Centre in Jordan.
+We meet every Friday from 8.30pm to 9:30pm at the YMCA King’s Park Centenary Centre in Jordan. (come at 8:15 to get ready)

 It is free the first time!
 After that we ask for a $80 donation to help cover the costs of the rink.
 If you don’t have a unicycle we have some spares for beginners.